Pionero Philanthropy has developed a unique and innovative methodology

 Any nonprofit organization that receives a Pionero Partner Seal and a 5 Pillar Evaluation score of 80-89 points is awarded Pionero Philanthropy’s Silver Seal of Excellence.
 These nonprofits are making strides to perform the best practices in each of Pionero Philanthropy’s 5 pillars.
 They have high management capabilities.

-Any nonprofit organization that receives a Pionero Partner Seal and a 5 Pillar Evaluation score of 90-100 points is awarded Pionero Philanthropy’s Gold Seal of Excellence.
-These organizations are truly exceptional and have made great strides to properly manage their nonprofits.
+The nonprofit achieves 90-100 points in the 5 pillar evaluation These organizations are truly exceptional.
 They are close to meeting or have met all of the best practices recommended for the nonprofit sector and are true champions of nonprofit management.

 Philosophy Of Nonprofit Evaluation